Central District (Kahak County): History

-After the 2016 census, Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, which was divided into two districts of two rural districts each, with Kahak as its capital and only city.
+In 2021, Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, which was divided into two districts of two rural districts each, with Kahak as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 14,621, in 4,194 households.
+At the time of the 2006 National Census, the district's population was 14,621, in 4,194 households.
 The following census in 2011 counted 15,235 people in 4,662 households.
 The 2016 census measured the population of the district as 20,588 in 6,492 households.